hamilton-lima/smallflatworld/README.md

 ## Done

 editor
+- add skybox
-ok - reload scene with the correct meshes ok - fix load of objects with submeshes ok - fix stack objects, second instance is not stacking ok - save sceneElement information of the mesh used ok - change edit mode to stack elements, maybe highlight target of the creation? ok - add sceneelement type to identify the asset used
+- reload scene with the correct meshes
+- fix load of objects with submeshes
+- fix stack objects, second instance is not stacking
+- save sceneElement information of the mesh used
+- change edit mode to stack elements, maybe highlight target of the creation?
+- add sceneelement type to identify the asset used